Photo of the building at 212 W. Carolina in Hartsville slated for renovation by House of Hope of the Pee Dee. (PDB2B Photo/Greer Fujiwara)

 Weiss expects Phase 1 of renovations to begin in 90-120 days.
 He said in an interview "that would be a complete gut to the building inside, new roof, new AC units, and then we will start forming out the office space."

 The Council voted 7-0 to pass Ordinance 4501, authorizing the city to provide a forgivable loan for the House of Hope.
-The ordinance had been on the November agenda, but it was tabled in December "because we had some contract updates with the House of Hope," Hartsville City Manager Daniel Moore said.
+The ordinance had been on the November agenda, but it was tabled in December "because we had some contract updates with the House of Hope," Hartsville City Manager Daniel Moore said at the meeting.

 Moore added, "We have completed those updates; we extended the term of the loan.
 This allows us to give money to a service that the city is currently not providing."